 Reflow Master Pro is WiFi enabled, and once WiFi is setup, you will have access to a browser interface to add, edit and remove reflow paste profiles and bake profiles as well as alter all of the settings via the built-in web server... but that's just the beginning!

 When on the runtime page, it will automatically switch between your tasks on your RMP, rebuilding the page live where possible, and auto-refreshing when required.
+It's pretty slick!

 RMP has a beautiful and easy to follow graphical display during the reflow process.